Alien501/CoalWorks-Web/README.md

 ![Deployment Diagram](https://github.com/Alien501/sih-coal-work/blob/main/client/src/assets/documentation/coalWorks-deploymentDiagram.png)

 **Description:**
-The Deployment Diagram outlines the physical arrangement of components in the CoalWorks system.
+The Deployment Diagram outlines the physical arrangement of components in the MineWorks system.
 It visualizes how various servers, databases, and IoT devices are deployed and interconnected, highlighting the infrastructure required to support the application's functionalities.

 **Key Points:**